shaneholloman/open-source-stack/README.md

 - **Are The types wrong? ready** - Passes all the checks for typings on https://arethetypeswrong.github.io/ by default.
 - **ESM/CJS test apps setup** - Test your package in both ESM and CJS environments already setup for you.
 - **Test runner setup** - Test your open source package with Vitest already setup for you.
-- **Linting setup** - Lint your code with ESLint and Prettier already setup for you.
+- **Linting setup** - Lint your code with Biome already setup for you.
 - **GitHub Actions setup** - Automate deployments to npm by using GitHub Actions.
+- **Changeset versioning & automation** - Automate releases with Changeset and GitHub Actions.

 ## Setup